Disk-usage safeguards

 [defaults]Defaults inherited by every task and service unless explicitly overridden.[defaults]

 [tasks.<name>]Scheduled or manually-triggered units of work.
-Cron expression, concurrency, retries, timeout, retention.[tasks.*]
+Cron expression, concurrency, retries, timeout, retention, per-execution parameters.[tasks.*]

 [services.<name>]Always-on processes.
 One or more instances, exponential restart backoff, graceful shutdown.[services.*]